-We went cycling through Amsterdam to visit some great coffee shops in order to bring you up-to-date with some great weed strains that you can go and check out and get rolling!
+We went cycling to some great coffee shops to bring you the best weed strains available in Amsterdam in 2022.

 What weed should I order in a coffeeshop in Amsterdam?